 The Maoist ‘People’s War’ (1996-2006) in Nepal was instigated by the Communist Party of Nepal-Maoist (CPN-M).
 The armed insurgency was waged against the government and aimed at overthrowing the over 200 years old Hindu monarchy and replacing it with a new democratic platform.
 The Maoist movement is not reducible to its armed element, the People’s Liberation Army (PLA), but comprises a wider social movement.

-Project fieldwork in Nepal will focus on the experiences and trajectories of PLA fighters across pre- to post-war contexts.
-Dr Hanna Ketola will interview ex-fighters of varied rank, activists engaged in continuing forms of mobilisation (including the victims’ movement), and politicians across the party-spectrum.
+Project fieldwork in Nepal focuses on the experiences and trajectories of PLA fighters across pre- to post-war contexts.
+Dr Hanna Ketola is interviewing ex-fighters of varied rank, activists engaged in continuing forms of mobilisation (including the victims’ movement) and politicians across the party-spectrum.
 Inspired by feminist methodologies, the research approach combines ethnographic interviews and participant observation and centres reflexivity in data collection and analysis.
 This includes analysing the embodied performances that emerge through research encounters to get a deeper understanding of how and why specific narratives emerge and how subjectivities are crafted in connection to wider discursive and institutional contexts.